Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Characterizing the performance of the MaxEnt method

+That is, each set in the sequence contains all the expectation values in the previous set, and one more, not contained in the previous set.
+Intuitively, as the number $r$ grows, the quality of the estimate $\rho_{r}^{\mathrm{ME}}$ should improve.
+Indeed, for $r=q$, it is expected that $\rho_{r}^{\mathrm{ME}}=\rho$.

-A representative example of the performance of the standard MaxEnt estimator can be seen in Fig.~\ref{f:1000MaxEntSolo}.
-Initially, the algorithm was used to estimate a set of 1000 three-qubit pure states, randomly chosen and uniformly distributed according to the Haar measure.
-As a complete set of observables we have chosen both the Pauli tensor-product operators (Fig.~\ref{f:1000MaxEntSolo}(a)) and a SIC-POVM (Fig.~\ref{f:1000MaxEntSolo}(b)), in order to also assess the dependence on the measurement basis.
-To quantify the quality of each estimation we have calculated the fidelity $F \equiv \mathrm{Tr}\left(\sqrt{\sqrt{\rho}\rho_{r}^{{\mathrm{ME}}}\sqrt{\rho}}\right)$ between the target state and the density matrix of the state actually estimated \cite{Jozsa1994}, which is essentially a measure of the geometrical proximity in the Hilbert space.
-As a criteria of a good estimation, it is desirable a fidelity value close to one.
-It is noted that only about 33 Pauli operators and a subset of 23 operators of the SIC-POVM, from a total of 63, are needed to reach a mean fidelity value above 0.95.
-In accordance with that shown in Ref.~\cite{Goncalves-2013-MaxEntTomography}, our results indicates a quite good global performance of the standard MaxEnt method to estimate the state of a source that, with the same probability, can produce any pure state (unbiased source).
-It should be noted that the performance clearly depends on the chosen set of observables.
-In each case, we also show the standard deviation of the fidelity to account for how much its value will depend on the particular state to be inferred.
+Representative examples of the performance of the standard MaxEnt estimation are shown in Fig.~\ref{f:1000MaxEntSolo}.
+Algorithm \ref{alg:Framwork} (without symmetries) was used to estimate a set of 1000 three-qubit pure states, randomly chosen and uniformly distributed throughout the Hilbert space, according to the Haar measure.
+As informationally complete set of observables we have used both the Pauli tensor-product operators (Figs.~\ref{f:1000MaxEntSolo}(a) and \ref{f:1000MaxEntSolo}(b)) and a SIC-POVM (Fig.~\ref{f:1000MaxEntSolo}(c)), in order to also assess the dependence of the estimation on the chosen set of measurement basis.
+To quantify the quality of each estimation we have computed the fidelity $F \equiv \mathrm{Tr}\left(\sqrt{\sqrt{\rho}\rho_{r}^{{\mathrm{ME}}}\sqrt{\rho}}\right)$ between the target state and the estimated state \cite{Jozsa1994}, which is essentially a measure of the geometrical proximity in the Hilbert space.
+As a criterion of a good estimation, it is desirable a fidelity value close to one.
+Each point of the plots shows the fidelity of reconstruction obtained from the expectation values $S_r$, of a subset of $r$ Pauli tensor-product or SIC-POVM operators.
+For this random sample of states, we see that it only takes between 25 and 35, out of a total of 63, to reach an average fidelity value $\bar{F}$ greater than 0.95.
+In each case, we also show the standard deviation of the fidelity to account for how much the performance of the MaxEnt estimation will depend on the particular state to be inferred.
+In accordance with what is shown in Ref.~\cite{Goncalves-2013-MaxEntTomography}, our results indicate a good overall performance of the standard MaxEnt method when is applied to a sample of pure states with an uniform probability distribution (unbiased source). \begin{widetext}